Phi2 Orionis

 Phi2 Orionis is a star in the constellation Orion, where it forms a small triangle on the celestial sphere with the nearby Meissa and Phi1 Orionis.
 This star is visible to the naked eye with an apparent visual magnitude of 4.081.
-Based upon an annual parallax shift of 27.76 mas, it is located around 117 light-years from the Sun.
+Based upon an annual parallax shift of 28.67 mas, it is located around 114 light-years from the Sun.

-This is a G-type giant or subgiant star with a stellar classification of G8 III-IV that, at the age of 6.9 billion years, is evolving away from the main sequence.
-It has 1.07 times the mass of the Sun, but has expanded to 7.72 times the Sun's radius.
-The star shines with 31.6 times the solar luminosity from its outer atmosphere at an effective temperature of 4700 K.
+This is an evolved G-type star of stellar classification G8 III-IV, which means that it is in an evolutionary stage between a subgiant (IV) and a giant star (III).
+It is estimated to be 6.9 billion years old, has 1.07 times the mass of the Sun, but has expanded to 8 times the Sun's radius.
+The star shines with 30 times the solar luminosity from its outer atmosphere at an effective temperature of 4700 K.